COVID-19 pandemic in Jammu and Kashmir: 2020

 Categories exempted from the mandatory quarantine protocols included pregnant women, mothers with infants below 1yr; cancer, chronically ill and dialysis patients; children below 10 yrs travelling alone; GoI personnel on duty; Travelers with COVID negative test certificate issued by ICMR approved labs and not older than 48hrs; and CAPF and Armed forces personnel reporting for active duty in the Union Territory, will be sent to their respective formations.

-On 5 June, the Government ordered its employees to attend offices on regular basis beginning 6 June.
-High-risk groups have been advised to take extra precautions or work from home and will not be attending frontline duties or involvement in public dealings.
-Incremental unlock of the state extended into December 2020.
+On 5 June, the Government ordered its employees to attend offices on a regular basis beginning 6 June.
+High-risk groups were advised to take extra precautions or work from home and would not be attending frontline duties or involved in public dealings.
+Incremental unlocking of the state extended into December 2020.

 2021

 Following a surge in covid cases in April and May 2021 in the union territory, the government administration imposed a curfew in all the districts till 17 May which was later extended till 24 May.
 A mass awareness drive has been started by the administration.
 The UT government has decided to hire retired doctors and final year medical students to deal with shortage of medical staff.
 Financial incentives have been announced for Healthcare workers including final year medical students, nurses and others.
 23 hospitals in the UT have been designated as covid centers.
 These centres raise the total covid beds in Kashmir division to 1194 beds and in the Jammu division to 511 beds.
 The pandemic affected the government's move to Srinagar.
 The second wave in the union territory plateaued and started to dip by the end of May.
-In June a door to door COVID-19 vaccination drive was conducted in Anantnag.